American Artist: John Wood Dodge

 (Click + symbol above for an enlarged view)

-Further research later uncovered the original work the miniature was copied from: a full-sized (24.25 x 29.25 inches) portrait in oil on canvas, painted between 1837 and 1840 by Jacques Guillaume Lucien Amans (1801-1888; a French painter who arrived in 1837 to New Orleans, Louisiana, where he became on of the most prominent portraitists of the period in that city).
+Further research later uncovered the original work the miniature was copied from: a full-sized (24.25 x 29.25 inches) portrait in oil on canvas, painted between 1837 and 1840 by Jacques Guillaume Lucien Amans (1801-1888; a French painter who arrived in 1837 to New Orleans, Louisiana, where he became on of the most prominent portraitists of his day in that city).
 A copy of Amans' original appears below.

 A photo of the original portrait by Jacques Guillaume Lucien Amans